 - With 3-6 year olds, parents may run with their athletes, although we ask they be conscientious of older athletes attempting to pass.

 - Multiple age groups may be on the run route at the same time; athletes must be courteous of others.

 General Event Rules

-- In the 7-10 year old and 11-14 year olds, parental assistance is not permitted on the race course or in the transition area once the race has begun.
+- In the 7-14 year olds groups, parental assistance is not permitted on the race course or in the TA once the race has begun.

 - No personal audio devices or headsets may be used or carried during any portion of the event.

 - Finishers may not retrieve gear until all participants have finished the cycling portion and have begun the run.